RubyNova/mattdjones.co.uk/_pages/aboutme.md

 collection: portfolio
 classes: wide
 title: About Me
-excerpt: Hey!
-Nice to meet you.
+excerpt: Hey, nice to meet you.
 permalink: /about/
 author:
     name: "Contact Me"